Estar27/Customer_Segmentation_Project/README.md

 ![](https://github.com/Estar27/Customer_Segmentation_Project/blob/main/code_avg_rfm.png?raw=true)
 ![](https://github.com/Estar27/Customer_Segmentation_Project/blob/main/avg_rfm.png?raw=true)

-## PowerBi Visualization
+## PowerBI Visualization
-In this project, several visualizations were created to effectively communicate the insights from the pizza sales data:
+In this project, the dataset containing the RFM (Recency, Frequency, Monetary) values and cluster labels was imported, alongside with the primary dataset called raw_data.xlsx.
+Data modeling was performed to establish relationships between these datasets to facilitate effective visualization.
+The visuals used in this project are as follows:
 - **Bar Chart**: Displays the top 5 and bottom 5 pizzas based on order quantity and revenue.
 - **Line Graph**: Illustrates the monthly trend of total orders.
 - **Stacked Column Chart**: Depicts the daily trend of total orders.